Centre Stage – artist and audience at the heart of theatres

 The programme will include presentations from a range of artists, theatre operators, and architects from across the UK.

-We’ll be adding to this programme over the coming weeks.
 Look out for further announcements here and on social media #CentreStage19.

 Book your place now